oddbird/oddleventy/content/blog/wingingit/winging-it-26.md

 - Popover default margin styles

 ### What are the emerging patterns
-- Follower pattern (anchor on a pseudo class)
+- Follower pattern by anchoring on a pseudo class
-- Floating focus
+- Floating focus (but is it accessible, or good UX?)
 - `--is`, `--for` pattern

 ### Known issues
 - Anchor containers (like position containers) are not always where you assume they’ll be
 - Scrolling can only respond to default anchor element scrolling
-- Position area not working as expected
-- Position area syntax is complex.
-Might be helpful to work backwards: given a keyword, place where you think it might go anchor attribute
+- Position area not working as expected, and the syntax is complex.
 - Bugs (but they’re being fixed pretty quickly)

 ### Will Anchor Positioning be baseline?
 - What would it mean to be baseline?
 - Could some parts of anchor positioning be baseline?

 ### What is coming next for Anchor Positioning?
 - Container queries for detecting fallback